Types of Cases

-Do I need to hire an Attorney?
+Do I need A Lawyer?

-Small claims court litigants in Texas normally represent themselves without an attorney.
-This is largely because the amount at issue in the case is not large enough to justify the hiring of an attorney.
+In Texas, small claims parties generally represent themselves without an attorney.
+This is because cases involving $10,000 or less usually do not justify the cost of an attorney.
 However, you are allowed to retain one if you choose.
 Small Claims Court cases for Cottle are heard in 1 LOCATIONS throughout Cottle County.

 Are there appeals in small claims court?

-Can I file my case in small claims court?
+Can I file my small claims case in Cottle County?

-The action is generally filed in the County and Precinct where the defendants reside (where they live) or where location where the Defendants contracted themselves to perform.
-(Texas Government Code Section 28.011).
+You should file your action in the County and specific Precinct where the defendants reside or where the defendant has contracted to perform.
+(Government Code Section 28.011).

 Cottle County Court Locations

 Countywide Courthouse in the City of Paducah